okmeter/fcgi_client/README.md

     func DialTimeout(network, address string, timeout time.Duration) (fcgi *FCGIClient, err error) Connects to the fcgi responder at the specified network address with timeout.
 See func [net.DialTimeout](http://golang.org/pkg/net/#DialTimeout) for a description of the network, address and timeout parameters.

+#### func NewClient
+    func NewClient(conn net.Conn) (fcgi *FCGIClient)
+Creates FCGIClient from existing connection.
+It is useful when you need to use custom dialer.

 #### func (*FCGIClient) Get
     func (this *FCGIClient) Get(p map[string]string) (resp *http.Response, err error)